guinaspolini/petshop-naspinho/README.md

-# petshop-naspinho
+# petshop_Naspinho
+A ficticional petshop full stack

+#In progress...

-petshop website with back - in progress
+Web site for a petshop with backend in nodeJS. wait for news